- November 1, 2019 - Limited

 Along the way, she meets northern blacks such as Marie (Janelle Monáe) and William Still (Leslie Odom, Jr.), who have property and have never lived in bondage, so although they agree to help her, they don't really understand what she's been through.

-Over the next years, in the face of growing pre-Civil War adversity, Harriet makes numerous dangerous missions to free dozens of other slaves through the Underground Railroad.
+Over the next years, in the face of growing pre-Civil War adversity, Harriet makes numerous dangerous missions to free hundreds of other slaves through the Underground Railroad.

 |Producer(s):||Daniela Taplin Lundberg, Debra Martin Chase, Gregory Allen Howard|